VictorVanthilt/PEPS-Poster/4EUPlus.typ

 #let peps_fig_scale = 50%

 = Definition
-Projected Entangled Pair States (PEPS) are a class of tensor network states that efficiently parametrise quantum states with finite entanglement.
-They are a generalization of (1D) Matrix Product States (MPS) to arbitrary dimension.
+Projected Entangled Pair States (PEPS) are a generalization of MPS to one and higher dimensions.
+They are explicitly constructed such as to mimic the entanglement structure of ground states of local quantum Hamiltonians: they have strong local correlations, possess all the symmetries of the problem, and obey an area law of their entanglement entropy.

 #align(horizon)[
 #grid(